Overview

 additionalProperties | boolean | No | Whether extra fields are allowed.
 Defaults to false. |

-When outputSchema is set, completed runs include:
+outputSchema is set, completed runs include:

-output.grounding with field-level citations and confidence scores
+output.contentshaped to your schemaoutput.groundingwith field-level citations and confidence scores

 Automatic Deduplication

-Date-based filtering.
+Monitors deduplicate results across runs using two layers: Date-based filtering.
 Each run only fetches content published or crawled since the last run.
 The system uses the interval period to compute a time window with a 2x overlap buffer, so content published between runs is captured even with slight timing variations.
+Semantic deduplication.
+The system tracks outputs from the last 5 runs and uses them to focus on new developments.
+This prevents the same stories or data points from appearing repeatedly.Error Handling

 | HTTP Status | Meaning |